brianhouse/sound_art/lectures/09_live_input.md

 # Live Input

 Now that we can use real-time systems to synthesize sounds, manipulate samples, and sequence and spatialize how audio changes through time, our Pd toolkit is almost complete.
-However, so far our work has been self-contained within our patches, with the exception of bangs, sliders, number boxes, and other interactive interface objects that we can use to change parameters on the fly.
-The last thing we'll cover is using other forms of input, both audio and otherwise.
+The last thing we'll cover is using other forms of input, starting with audio.

 ## Connecting a microphone